Ricky Robinson

 Increase the odds that the habit will stick:

-Stack habits where possible
+• Stack habits where possible.

-Make the cues of good habits obvious in your environment
+• Make the cues of good habits obvious in your environment.

-Beware the twin evils of procrastination and perfectionism, then watch as service excellence or people engagement or diversity and inclusion – or any other strategic intent – become not mere arbitrary acts of intent, but embedded habits in your organisation as Aristotle envisaged those many years ago!
+Then watch as service excellence, people engagement, diversity and inclusion, or any other strategic intent, become not arbitrary acts but embedded habits in your organisation, exactly as Aristotle envisaged.

 "High performance itself happens because of what you deliberately think and do on a routine basis in order to excel and serve on higher levels."